By TAMARA JAYNE

 People, even more than things, have to be restored, renewed, revived, reclaimed, and redeemed; never throw out anyone.

 In an era when women were becoming more liberal in their dressing, Hepburn didn’t conform to society’s expectations of who she should be.
 Hence, she is still viewed today as a role model for modesty and elegance for women all over the world.

 Even in her later years, she was seen putting the needs of others first, and had a reputation for being kind and humble.

 “Success is like reaching an important birthday and finding you’re exactly the same.” —Audrey Hepburn

-Tamara is a writer with Leaderonomics.
+Tamara was previously a writer with Leaderonomics.
 She loves thought-provoking conversations over cups of tea.
 If she is not writing, you might find her hiking up a mountain in search of a new waterfall to explore.
 For more Thought of the week articles, click here.